 Some brands also use recycled materials to produce more ethical sustainable sneakers so be on the lookout for that as well.

-How we chose the best upcycled and recycled fashion
+How to choose the best upcycled and recycled fashion

 Here I look for items made of all-natural sustainable textiles and materials.
 The best natural fabrics are made using cotton, wool, linen, silk, and hemp; particularly those produced using sustainable agricultural and manufacturing practices with a lighter footprint on the planet.
 That means certified organic textiles, and recycled content textiles too.